terrenjpeterson/hurricane/README.md

 This is an Alexa skill that provides updates on hurricanes based on data from the National Hurricane Center.
 It was first published to the Alexa Skill store in 2016, and has been used in three hurricane seasons (2016, 2017, 2018).

+The main logic for the skill is in the lambda.js file.
+The data folder contains different arrays of information that are used in generating responses by the skill.
+For example, an index of storm names that the skill has additional details on, and the storm names for the current year.

 ![](interaction_model/hurricane-logo-108.jpg)

 **Table of Contents**